What is PTSD?

 Frequently asked questions

 Yes.
 It doesn’t matter how long ago the trauma happened; it can still cause symptoms of post-traumatic stress.
-Very often, early trauma can lay dormant until something small brings it to the surface.
+Often, early trauma can lay dormant until something small brings it to the surface.

 Do I have to talk about what happened?

 Not necessarily.
-Some therapies, such as TFCBT, do require you to talk in-depth about the trauma.
+Some therapies, such as TFCBT, require you to talk in depth about the trauma.
 Others such as EFT can take a less direct approach, for example, using metaphor.
 Whatever form of therapy you choose, your counsellor would work with you to ensure that you proceed at a safe pace and do not get overwhelmed.